digi-ron/AU-Falcon-SPUD-Project/Body/WheelTyres/WheelTyres.md

 ## Known factory tyre sizes
 use the below table as a reference for wheel sizes that should fit all models of Falcon, sorted by rolling diameter:

-> all sizes collected from the [mycar](../../Credits.md#information-cross-referencing) website.
+> All sizes collected from the [mycar](../../Credits.md#information-cross-referencing) website.
 As such information may be incomplete or incorrect
 {: .block-note}

 | Size | Diameter | Notes |